Science and Project Planning for the Forward Physics Facility in Preparation for the 2024-2026 European Particle Physics Strategy Update: FLArE

 Given the limited height in the current design of the FPF cavern, the vertical insertion of the TPC modules into the cryostat is not possible.
 The insertion proceeds horizontally through doors on the side of the cryostat in a "filing cabinet" concept.
 A similar solution has been already successfully demonstrated in the EXO cryostat \cite{Auger:2012gs}.
 Each set of three TPC modules is mechanically supported via cantilevered beams by one of the cold doors.
 At the same time the door hosts the high-voltage feedthrough and flanges for readout electronics power and signal, as shown in \cref{fig:flare-tpc-module}.
 These assemblies can be easily transported into the cavern via wheeled carts.
 A custom machine holding the outer warm side of the door can then align and insert them, sealing the door against the cryostat itself.
 This procedure simplifies the installation and offers the possibility to extract single assemblies for maintenance or upgrades.

 Upon consultation with the CERN cryogenics experts, the cryogenic system for FLArE has gone through a substantial redesign.
-As shown in \cref{fig:facility-layout}, the western side of the FPF cavern is now reserved for some of the cryogenic infrastructure, including storage tanks for liquid argon, and nitrogen and a Turbo-Brayton LN2 condenser, which is a commercial unit that reduces the need to provide LN2 for cooling continuously.
-These facilities are kept away from the detectors to reduce noise or vibration.
+As shown in \cref{fig:facility-layout}, the downstream side of the FPF cavern is now reserved for some of the cryogenic infrastructure, including storage tanks for liquid argon, and nitrogen and a Turbo-Brayton LN2 condenser, which is a commercial unit that reduces the need to provide LN2 for cooling continuously.
+These facilities are kept away from the detectors to reduce noise and vibration.
 The proximity cryogenics near the FLArE detector will simply consist of condensers and circulation systems for purity, all based on well known techniques from protoDUNE or ICARUS.
-Briefly, LAr will be delivered at the surface and then filled in the tank underground, and the underground tank will serve both as temporary storage and remain cold to receive the liquid from the detector in case of an emergency.
+Briefly, LAr will be delivered at the surface and then transferred to the underground tank.
+The underground LAr storage tank will serve both as temporary storage and as an emergency cold vessel if the detector must be emptied quickly.
 LN2 will be delivered at the surface and filled in the Turbo-Brayton system to keep the detector and the LAr cold.

 The anode charge readout will be pixelated.
-Preliminary simulations suggest that a $5~\mathrm{mm}$ pixel size will satisfy the spatial resolution requirements for track reconstruction and particle identification, as well as being reasonable from the point of view of electron diffusion, which inevitably diminishes the advantages of finer spacing.
+Preliminary simulations suggest that a $5~\mathrm{mm}$ pixel size will satisfy the spatial resolution requirements for track reconstruction and particle identification, as well as being reasonable from the point of view of electron diffusion, which diminishes the advantages of finer spacing.
 At a typical drift field of $500~\mathrm{V/cm}$, this translates to $\sim20,000$ electrons per pixel from minimum-ionizing muons and corresponds to a 30:1 signal-to-noise ratio assuming a total electronic noise of 500 electron equivalent noise charge (ENC).
 Concerning the electronics, two approaches are being considered: the LArPix ASIC~\cite{Dwyer:2018phu} developed for the DUNE Near Detector and the Q-Pix~\cite{Hoch:2024mce} readout scheme.
 Given the high number of pixels, 7200 per anode plane, careful considerations need to be taken to avoid an excessive heat load into the liquid.
 For instance, a proposed option to reduce the channel count consists of using a strip-based readout for the non-fiducial outer regions of the detector.